gogojjh/gogojjh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 awards: true
 ---
-I am currently the senior research fellow in University College London (UCL), Department of Computer Science.
+I am currently the senior research fellow in <a href="https://www.ucl.ac.uk/">University College London (UCL)</a>, Department of Computer Science.
-I work in the <a href="rpl-as-ucl.github.io">Robot Perception and Learning Lab</a> which is led by <a href="https://scholar.google.com/citations?user=cE8_5EsAAAAJ&hl=en">Prof.Dimitrios Kanoulas</a>, cutting-edge research covering topics ranging from perception, SLAM, and navigation on mobile robots.
+I work in the <a href="rpl-as-ucl.github.io">Robot Perception and Learning Lab</a> which is led by <a href="https://scholar.google.com/citations?user=cE8_5EsAAAAJ&hl=en">Prof.Dimitrios Kanoulas</a>.
+He is conducting cutting-edge research covering topics on navigation for mobile robots.

-I obtained my Ph.D. in Robotics in 2021 from <a href='https://hkust.edu.hk'>The Hong Kong University of Science and Technology (HKUST)</a>.
+I received my Ph.D. in Robotics in 2021 from <a href='https://hkust.edu.hk'>The Hong Kong University of Science and Technology (HKUST)</a>.
 I was fortunate to collaborate with some excellent researchers, including
 <a href='https://scholar.google.com/citations?user=P5AJTXcAAAAJ&hl=en'>Prof.Rui Fan</a>,
 <a href='https://scholar.google.com/citations?user=RjOPTHIAAAAJ&hl=en'>Dr.Lei Tai</a>,
 <a href='https://scholar.google.com/citations?user=FxARbSYAAAAJ&hl=en'>Dr.Haoyang Ye</a>,
 <a href='https://scholar.google.com/citations?user=alRGtgwAAAAJ&hl=en'>Dr.Peng Yun</a>, and
 <a href='https://zarathustr.github.io/'>Mr.Jin Wu</a>.
-I was the research associate and Co-PI in the Intelligent and Autonomous Driving Center (IADC) from 2022 to 2023.
+I was the research associate in the Intelligent and Autonomous Driving Center (IADC) from 2022 to 2023.

 More details regarding our projects and real-world demonstrations of robots can be found on <a href="projects">Projects & Research</a>.
-Please feel free to contact <a href="mailto:jiaojh1994@gmail.com">me</a> if you have questions about our projects and want to collaborate us.
+Please feel free to contact <a href="mailto:jiaojh1994@gmail.com">me</a> (jiaojh1994 at gmail dot com) if you have questions about our projects and want to collaborate us.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.